epics-modules/lua/documentation/epicsFunction.md

 **asyn.getDoubleParam** (*portName[, addr], paramName*) **asyn.getIntegerParam** (*portName[, addr], paramName*)

 	Fetches the value of an asyn parameter.
+These work like the asynPortDriver functions of the same name, retrieving the value from the param list.

 	portName   [string]   - The registered asyn port name that contains